pyControl/docs/docs/user-guide/hardware.md

 ### Five Poke

 The Five Poke board is a set of five nose pokes on a single PCB, each with an IR beam and stimulus LED.
 The Five Poke connects to 2 behaviour ports on the breakout board.
 Port 1 on the Five Poke must be connected to a behaviour port with 3 driver lines (port 1 or 2 on Breakout board 1.2).
 Port 2 on the Five Poke must be connected to a behaviour port with 3 DIO lines (port 3 or 4 on Breakout board 1.2).
-The events generated by the IR beam breaks are called `'poke_1'`, `'poke_2'` etc by default, and the events generated by the IR beam makes are called `'poke_1_out'`, `'poke_2_out'` by default.
+The events generated by the IR beam breaks are called `'poke_1'`, `'poke_2'` etc. by default, and the events generated by the IR beam makes are called `'poke_1_out'`, `'poke_2_out'` by default.
 Different event names can be specified when the Five poke is instantiated.

 **Required driver files:** *_five_poke.py*